-Because parcel numbers are public records, most counties offer multiple ways for homeowners and buyers to find this information.
-Make sure you know the correct street address as well as the owner's name before beginning your research.
+Because parcel numbers and property records are public, most counties offer multiple ways for homeowners, property appraisers or property owners to find this information.
+Make sure you know the correct street address as well as the owner's name before beginning your property assessment research.

-Look for the number on a previous year's tax statement or a property tax revaluation notice.
-The number will likely be in the informational section, usually at the top of the bill.
+Look for the number on a previous tax year's statement or a property tax revaluation notice.
+The number will likely be in the tax information section, usually at the top of the bill.

 Contact your lender if property taxes are included in your mortgage payment and you either can't find or didn't get a copy of the property tax bill to your correct mailing address.

 Check for the number on the property's listing sheet, in the tax section of the title report, or on the property deed.

 Search for the number online.
-County assessor websites usually have property research tools, including maps and searchable databases that require only the street address to search for information.
+County government websites usually have property search tools, including maps and searchable databases that require only the property address to search for parcel information.

 Visit the tax assessor's office in person.
 Some offices have self-service computers where you can look up the number.
 Staff members can also provide assistance.